Interviews and Information Click on pic to view

 Vision Statement

-We envision a world where every child learns in a safe, supportive, and inspiring environment, where educators are empowered through equitable access to training, children impacted by trauma receive the comfort and care they deserve, and at-risk youth thrive through opportunities that connect education with meaningful living.
-By uniting communities, educators, and construction industry leaders, we aim to transform education into a resilient, sustainable, growth, leading to healing, and lifelong success.
+We envision a world where every child learns in a safe, supportive, and inspiring environment, where educators are empowered through equitable access to training, children impacted by trauma receive the comfort and care they deserve.

 Philosophy

 We approach our work with compassion, innovation, and a strong belief in community collaboration.
-By connecting educators with construction professionals, we’re not just building education, we’re building futures.
+By connecting educators with community professionals and each other, we’re not just building education, we’re building futures.
 Our philosophy centers on creating sustainable, trauma-informed, and secure educational environments where healing, growth, and learning go hand in hand.

 Board Meeting July 2024